 Next, measure out 1/4 cup packed brown sugar and add it to the jar.

 For the third layer, add in 1/3 cup of granulated sugar.

 Finally, pour in 1/2 cup of red and green M&Ms and screw back on the lid tightly.

-Punch a hole in the top of the tag and tie onto the jar.
+Once your tags are cut out, punch a hole in the top of each tag and tie onto the jar.

 And that’s all there is to the Christmas cookie mix in a jar!
 Happy Holidays!

 Do you have leftover mason jars?
 Check out these other Christmas themed mason jar crafts:

 Follow this easy step by step tutorial on how to create a mason jar Santa.
 These jars would make great Christmas decorations for your home, or to fill with small treats and give out as gifts to friends or family members